ideonate/nb2xls/README.md

 jupyter nbconvert --to nb2xls.XLSExporter Examples/ExcelTest.ipynb
 ```

-This should output ExcelTest1.xlsx in the same folder as the ipynb file specified.
+This should output ExcelTest.xlsx in the same folder as the ipynb file specified.

 ## Development Installation